-An Ethiopian domestic worker hangs washed clothes on a balcony in Beirut, Lebanon, in 2007.
-Photo by AP/Grace Kassab
+An Ethiopian domestic worker hangs washed clothes on a balcony in Beirut, Lebanon in 2007.
+Photo by AP/Grace Kassab, file.

 Thousands of foreign domestic workers in Lebanon are part of what is known in the Arab world as the Kafala system, a way that people from surrounding regions can emigrate to Arab states and work for higher wages than what they would earn in their homelands.
 Kafala guest workers are used in a variety of industries, notably construction and domestic labor.
 The conditions of laborers working in places like Qatar and the United Arab Emirates have been reported on widely.
 In Lebanon, like other countries, the arrangement gives employers the power to take away workers’ passports, withhold their salaries, and keep them in what sometimes amounts to a kind of indentured servitude.

 For women guest workers, there are added dangers.
 With over 250,000 domestic workers in Lebanon—mostly from Ethiopia, Bangladesh, and the Philippines—this system doesn’t only subjugate women to a kind of tacit bondage, but it also empowers perpetrators of sexual violence and forced prostitution, according to both traffickers and those working to stop the trafficking.

 Najla Chahda, the director of the Caritas Lebanese Migrant Center (CLMC), an NGO supporting domestic workers in the country, says that while some women routinely suffer from rape or sexual abuse from the hands of their employer, it’s also prevalent for gangs to offer false promises of better working conditions to entice women to leave their abusive household.
 But once a worker escapes before her contract finishes, she loses her legal status completely.

 “The legal system needs to be improved,” said Chahda.
 “Domestic abuse is pushing these women into the hands of traffickers.”